-Appendix B
+Appendix B United Faculty of Florida UFF Dues Check-Off Authorization Form

-United Faculty of Florida UFF Dues Check-Off Authorization Form my pay, starting with the first full biweekly pa date this authorization is received by the Univ such amount as may be established from tim , authorize the University of South Florida to deduct from pay, starting with the first full biweekly pay period commencing not earlier than seven days from the this authorization is received by the University, membership dues of the United Faculty of Florida in amount as may be established from time to time in accordance with the constitution and bylaws of UFF and certified in writing to the University by the UFF, and I direct that the sum so deducted be over to the UFF.
-UFF dues payments are not tax deductible a However, they may be tax deductible under ot s charitable contributions for federal income tax purposes. her provisions of the Internal Revenue Code. days written notice to the University Huma promotion out of this bargaining unit.
-Unless t inue until either (1) revoked by me at any time upon thirty in Resources Office, and to UFF, or (2) my transfer or this Dues Check-off Authorization is revoked in the manner ain in full force and effect in accordance with the provisions Date Employee's Signature Social Security Number Name-printed Department Effective date is later than above: Please return to your Chapter Treasurer or UF 32301.
-F State Office, 118 N. Monroe Street, Tallahassee, Florida
+I hereby authorize the University of South Florida to deduct from my pay, starting with the first full biweekly pay period commencing not earlier than seven days from the date this authorization is received by the University, membership dues of the United Faculty of Florida in such amount as may be established from time to time in accordance with the constitution and bylaws of the UFF and certified in writing to the University by the UFF, and I direct that the sum so deducted be paid over to the UFF.

+UFF dues payments are not tax deductible as charitable contributions for federal income tax purposes.
+However, they may be tax deductible under other provisions of the Internal Revenue Code.

+The above deduction authorization shall continue until either (1) revoked by me at any time upon thirty days written notice to the University Human Resources Office, and to UFF, or (2) my transfer or promotion out of this bargaining unit.
+Unless this Dues Check-off Authorization is revoked in the manner heretofore stated, this authorization shall remain in full force and effect in accordance with the provisions of Section 447.007 Florida Statute.

+Employee USF ID

+Name-printed

+Apartment/Unit No.

+Department

+Please return to your Chapter Treasurer or UFF State Office, 118 N. Monroe Street, Tallahassee, Florida 32301.

-Please PRINT complete information when nere necessa ary.
-Check One Dr. Mr. Social Security Number Ms. Mrs. Last Name, First Name Home Address Campus Address Department City, State, Zip Code Office Pho ne Home Phone Please enroll me as a member of the United Faculty of Florida (UFF).
+Please PRINT complete information where necessary.
+Check One Last Name, First Name Home Address Campus Address Department City, State, Zip Code Office Phone Home Phone Please enroll me as a member of the United Faculty of Florida (UFF).
 All UFF members are also members of the Florida Education Association, National Education Association, American Federation of Teachers and the AFL-CIO.
 UFF dues are 1 percent of total salary for members for which the United Faculty of Florida is the bargaining agent.
 If UFF dues payments are not tax deductible as charitable contributions for Federal income tax purposes.
 However, they may be tax deductible under other provisions of the Internal Revenue Code.
 Total salary for purposes of dues deductions includes any money received by the employee for in-unit work.
 If insufficient funds remain after mandatory deductions, the University has no obligation to process dues deductions.
 Signature of Member Date Return your completed membership form to your Chapter Treasurer or UFF State Office, 118 N. Monroe Street, Tallahassee, Florida 32301.

-United Faculty of Florida UFF-PAC Payroll Deduction Authorization Form authorize the University of South Florida to deduct from my ay, starting with the first full biweekly pay period commencing not earlier than seven days from the date is authorization is received by the University, contributions to the UFF Political Action Committee in the mount of \$1.00 per pay period, and I direct that the sum so deducted be paid over to the UFF.
-Contributions to UFF-PAC are not deductible as charitable contributions for Federal income tax purposes.
+United Faculty of Florida UFF-PAC Payroll Deduction Authorization Form

+I,, authorize the pay, starting with the first full biweekly pay period commenthis authorization is received by the University, contribution amount of \$1.00 per pay period, and I direct that the sum so ns to the UFF Political Action Committee in the Contributions to UFF-PAC are not deductible as charitable contributions for Federal income tax purposes.
 However, they may be tax deductible under other provisions of the Internal Revenue Code.
 The above deduction authorization shall continue until eith days written notice to the University Human Resources promotion out of this bargaining unit.
-Signature of Member · Department Effective date if later than above: Return to your Chapter Treasurer or the UFF State Office, 32301.
-118 N. Monroe Street, Tallahassee, Florida
+Date Signature of Member Department Effective date if later than above: Return to your Chapter Treasurer or the UFF State Office, 1 32301.
+18 N. Monroe Street, Tallahassee, Florida